Wherein I explore the vast number of changes that have occurred in my absence.

 Or (more accurately) has recently become a beast.

 Fairly new and inexperienced but given the best start with the early acquisition of a Maximus that rolled fairly decently.
-Most important for her was the Fire Skills Deal 18% Extra Damage affix (which I believe is a definite roll on this sword).
+Most important for her was the Fire Skills Deal 18% Extra Damage affix (which I believe is a guaranteed roll on this sword).
 This coupled with the overflowing amount of reasonably decent +Strength equipment (acquired between Torment II-III by the Barbarian) gave her enough to easily push into Torment herself.
 However, her limited success with making any progress through Torment led to her being left in Torment II.
 In the past week she has shattered almost every expectation I had by pushing herself into Torment IV (with ease) and Torment V (at a push).

 While originally coming close to the Barbarian with 1.037m DPS she’s now completely surpassed him with 1.362m DPS (and rising).
 This is due to several good rolls on drops, reaching Paragon 160+, and upgrading all of her gems with the ridiculous showers of gold I’ve been getting recently.

 These are mostly due to the (first) visit to The Vault along with two Gilded Barons that dropped an insanely high amount of gold (20m+) each.
 I could switch out one of her existing gems and give her the Boon of the Hoarder (of which I have two) to generate as much money as I need.
 That said, it’s not a priority as I literally have nothing to do with said money.
 Other characters on my account have all been boosted in several areas with the recent influx of Paragon levels.
 While I’m nowhere near the heights of Paragon 1000 (and/or above)- it’s an improvement.

 The repetition has begun to set in, though.